IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.rserve.host
 +++++++++++++++++++++

-Configuration for :doc:`r-rapache-tworavens`.
+Configuration for Rserve, used by ingest.

 dataverse.rserve.port
 +++++++++++++++++++++

-Configuration for :doc:`r-rapache-tworavens`.
+Configuration for Rserve, used by ingest.

 dataverse.rserve.user
 +++++++++++++++++++++

-Configuration for :doc:`r-rapache-tworavens`.
+Configuration for Rserve, used by ingest.

 dataverse.rserve.tempdir
 ++++++++++++++++++++++++
-Configuration for :doc:`r-rapache-tworavens`.
+Configuration for Rserve, used by ingest.

 dataverse.rserve.password
 +++++++++++++++++++++++++

-Configuration for :doc:`r-rapache-tworavens`.
+Configuration for Rserve, used by ingest.

 .. _dataverse.dropbox.key: